PMCAPHIM - MSc Cancer Immunotherapy

 Principle QAA benchmark statements

-Although there are no QAA (Quality Assurance Agency) benchmark statements for Cancer Immunotherapy at Postgraduate level, course outcomes are in line with Generic QAA (Quality Assurance Agency) guidelines on Masters level qualifications and refer to UG Biological Sciences benchmark statements.
+Although there are no QAA (Quality Assurance Agency) benchmark statements for Biomedical Science at Postgraduate level, course outcomes are in line with Generic QAA (Quality Assurance Agency) guidelines on Masters level qualifications.

 Course specific regulations